open-minded13/veggy/README.md

 - A vegetable recommendation system that is based on children's intake.
 - A reward system that allows children to earn points for eating vegetables and redeem rewards.

 The mobile application is developed using XCode.
-It has features such as profile creation, vegetable selection, data visualization, reward redemption, etc. The app code can be found in the "[**veggy's iOS app**](https://github.com/open-minded13/2023_veggy/tree/main/veggy's%20iOS%20app)" folder.
+It has features such as profile creation, vegetable selection, data visualization, reward redemption, etc.

+The app code is written in Swift and can be found in the "[**veggy's iOS app**](https://github.com/open-minded13/2023_veggy/tree/main/veggy's%20iOS%20app)" folder.

 <kbd><img src="https://github.com/open-minded13/2023_veggy/assets/52095472/fe5ccba2-bcd2-4eda-b80e-34cfa81d81ab.png"/></kbd>